 If you or someone you care about struggles with substance misuse, please know you are not alone, people care and they want to help.
-We encourage you to use this information for assistance or contact our office at 603-895-7061 and firstname.lastname@example.org to talk to someone who can help that's here in Raymond.
+We encourage you to use the information below for assistance.
+The information provided below is from trusted people and organizations who RCFY is familiar with.
+If you have any questions, or need additional information, please contact our office.

 There are many options, and many paths, to recovery and support.

 - Friday evenings in Raymond, 7-8:30 pm - Narcotics Anonymous meetings at Raymond Baptist Church.
 The Hope Ahead Group runs from 7-8:30 pm.
 Looking for other NH locations for Narcotics Anonymous meetings?
 Take a look at the Granite State and Seacoast Areas of Narcotics Anonymous.

 - Family Support is just as important if you have a loved one struggling – please visit for updated meetings and resources.